boazsegev/facil.io/CONTRIBUTING.md

 * HTTP / WebSockets:

-    The `http` folder refers to the inter-connected HTTP/WebSocket extension / module.
+    The `http` folder in the [facil.io/facil framework repository](https://github.com/facil-io/facil) refers to the inter-connected HTTP/WebSocket extension / module.

     Although this module family seems very entangled, I did my best to make it easy to maintain and extend with a minimum of entanglement.